jobsteven/vue-steven-draggable/README.md

-# An easy pair of drag & drop vue directives: v-steven-draggable and v-steven-droppable
+# An easy pair of drag & drop vue directives

+`v-steven-draggable` and `v-steven-droppable`

 ## preview